kfidak13/kfidak13.github.io/3d Scanner.md

 # How it unfolded (testing phase results)

-Initial readings at 5 V showed noticeable bias and inconsistency.
+Initial readings at 5 V showed somewhat noticable inconsistency.

 Patterns emerged when plotted — the data followed a line but needed correction.